The Big Give Trust

 1. Pledge Securing Strategy

-The amount of pledges secured directly determines eligibility for Champion matching. inHope (Bristol) Limited won the 2024 Big Give Award for “taking the lead in securing pledges” through innovative and proactive approaches.
+The amount of pledges secured directly determines eligibility for Champion matching. inHope (Bristol) Limited won a Big Give Award for “taking the lead in securing pledges” through innovative and proactive approaches.
 Minimum £1,000 in pledges required for Christmas Challenge Champion funding eligibility.

 2. Realistic Target Setting

 Setting achievable fundraising goals significantly increases likelihood of success.
-In 2024, 74% of charities met or exceeded targets, suggesting successful applicants set appropriate goals aligned with their donor base and capacity.
+82% of charities in the most recent Christmas Challenge met or exceeded targets, suggesting successful applicants set appropriate goals aligned with their donor base and capacity.

 3. Outstanding Planning and Preparation

-Batten Disease Family Association CIO won the 2024 award for “outstanding planning, preparation, and execution” of their campaign.
+Batten Disease Family Association CIO won a Big Give Award for “outstanding planning, preparation, and execution” of their campaign.
 Early engagement with Big Give's free webinars and resource materials strengthens applications.

 4. Social Media and Communications Excellence

 Queenscourt Hospice won for “creative and effective use of social media to engage supporters.”
-Strong digital presence and communication strategy crucial for maximizing donations during campaign week.
+Strong digital presence and communication strategy crucial for maximising donations during campaign week.

 5. Innovative Fundraising Ideas